 Our next experience was with three more special ladies, the porcupines that are resident at ZSL London Zoo.

-We were each allowed to feel a porcupine spine.
-First, as the coarse hair t grows as, and then as the sharp spine it thickens into.
+We were each allowed to feel a fallen porcupine spine.
+First, it grows as a coarse hair, and then it thickens into a sharp spine.
 It was quite beautiful, and I would love one as a pen (once it has fallen out naturally).
-Porcupines love to cover them in poop though, so we had wash our hands thoroughly afterwards it’s in case.
+Porcupines love to cover them in poop though, so we had wash our hands thoroughly afterwards.
 This clever tactic means that if they leave their detachable spines inside a predator, the muck will cause a bad infection.
 Viet Cong soldiers tipped their booby trap spikes in the same way for the same reason.

 I never thought I’d find a porcupine cute, but these hilarious girls changed my mind.
 As we chatted with their keeper, one decided to hunt out some extra food and we all had a giggle as she attempted to break into the kitchen.
 Who knew they were so smart?
 Just as long as they don’t learn how to pick locks with those lovely, long spikes.